Your Tenant Rights in Los Angeles

 Right to Habitable Housing

-Your landlord must maintain the property in a safe, livable condition.
-You can withhold rent if habitability is violated.
+Your landlord must maintain the property in a safe, livable condition under California Civil Code 1941.
+This includes working plumbing and heating, weatherproofing, pest control, and structural safety.
+You can withhold rent if habitability is violated, but contact legal aid first to follow proper procedures.

 🔒